 Leading up to my trip around the world, one of my biggest stressors was deciding what to pack in my backpack.
-I’ve always been known to over-pack.
-I come from a family that brings one to two large suitcases per person when we go on a one week vacation.
+I’ve always been an over-packer.
+I come from a family that brings one to two large suitcases per person when we go on a seven-day vacation.
 Without knowing what type of weather and terrain to anticipate, it was a real challenge to pack appropriately.
 My goal was to have at leave one of everything I might need with the ultimate goal of bringing items that can be repurposed and reused.

 Disclaimer: I’ve been on the road for nearly two full months and I definitely over-packed for this trip which I’ll elaborate on throughout this post.
 My backpack was SO heavy when I started my adventure that I kept worrying I’d fall backwards while climbing stairs and escalators.
 Since leaving home, I have given away shirts, thrown out old items, and tossed things I never used once.

 In terms of clothing, I had two main objectives.

 - Only pack articles that I’m fine with the possibility of losing or ruining forever.